“It’s been seven weeks since I’ve heard from Portia, Father Thomas,” I said.

 The demon frowned.
 “Of course you have nothing to say.
 I’m holding your tongue.
 A skill you seem to have never learned.”
 She furrowed her brow.

 “Disappointing!”
 She shouted.
-She jammed her index finger into his tongue, and then through it.
+She jammed her index finger through his tongue.
 With only this finger, she ripped it out of his mouth completely.
 Blood spilled out of his mouth, down his chin, and onto the demon’s arm.

 “I wrote the word sinner on your tongue.
 I hope whoever finds your body understands the irony.”